Mottie/tablesorter/README.markdown

   * This widget will save the last sort to local storage, and will fallback to cookies.
   * The widget does use the `JSON.stringify` function which is [not fully supported](http://caniuse.com/#search=json) (IE7), so if you plan to support it and use this widget, please include this [JSON library](https://github.com/douglascrockford/JSON-js).
 * Fixed pager page size not sticking.
 Fix for [issue #24](https://github.com/Mottie/tablesorter/issues/24).

-#### Version 2.0.26 (2012-1-30)

-* Widgets should no longer be applied twice when an initial sort direction is added.
-Fix for [issue #21](https://github.com/Mottie/tablesorter/issues/21).
-* Modified Green theme:
-  * The Green theme sort direction icon is now applied to only the first span it encounters inside the header.
-The UI theme adds a second span for it's icon.
-  * Essentially to fix [this demo](http://mottie.github.com/tablesorter/docs/example-widget-ui-theme.html) which allows switching between all of the themes.
-* Modified the UI theme to now add a div that wraps all of the header cell content to allow positioning of the sort direction icon.

-#### Version 2.0.25.2 (2012-1-27)

-* Changed Blue theme to vertically align arrows.
-Fix for [issue #12](https://github.com/Mottie/tablesorter/issues/12).
-* Fixed sticky header widget so varing width columns now update when the pager plugin changes pages.
-Thanks to locationRoura for reporting this issue.

-#### Version 2.0.25.1 (2011-12-15)

-* Fixed disabled column style for the ui theme widget.
-Thanks to [bbbco](https://github.com/bbbco) for the fix in [issue #17](https://github.com/Mottie/tablesorter/issues/17).

-#### Version 2.0.25 (2011-12-14)

-* The ui theme and sticky header widgets now work together and update the arrow direction.
-Fix for [issue #15](https://github.com/Mottie/tablesorter/issues/15).
-* Empty cells with only a tab or space will now sort at the bottom.
-Thanks to [pursual](https://github.com/pursual) for the fix for [issue #16](https://github.com/Mottie/tablesorter/issues/16).